Citrus-Software/tangerine-docs/docs/developer/advanced_scripts/build_shot_in_pipeline.md

 # Build Shots in Pipeline

+In a pipeline vision, you will need to create automations and build many shots at once.
 You can create a `Shot` object, which allows you to add all necessary attributes directly to the new object and save it to a file.
 This approach skips loading data into Tangerine when it is not needed.

-For example, if you want to quickly generate all `.shot` files for a sequ
+For example, if you want to quickly generate all `.shot` files for a sequence.

 ```python
 from tang_core.document.shot import Shot